This is what an artist thinks NASA's Solar Dynamics Observatory (SDO) looks like in orbit around Earth.

 Solar Dynamics Observatory (SDO) is a satellite which studies the Sun.
 SDO carries several telescopes and other instruments for observing the Sun.
-The instruments on SDO take much better pictures than instruments on earlier orbiting solar observatories did.
+The cameras on SDO take much better pictures than cameras on earlier orbiting solar observatories did.
 SDO was launched in February 2010.
 It will study the Sun for 5 years as part of NASA's Living With a Star program.

 You might also be interested in:

 Solar Dynamics Observatory (SDO) is a satellite which studies the Sun.
 SDO carries several telescopes and other instruments for observing the Sun.
-The instruments on SDO take much better pictures than...more
+The cameras on SDO take much better pictures than cameras...more